 Why Choose Foam-in-Place Adhesives Over Foam Tape?

 Increased Ease of Use: Foam tapes can be difficult to work with, especially if they need to be removed or repaired.
-Foam-in-place adhesives, on the other hand, can be easily programmed to be applied only where needed.
+These adhesives, on the other hand, can be easily programmed to be applied only where needed.

 For more insight into the types of foam-in-place adhesives for industrial construction applications and to determine which one is right for you, contact a Bostik expert today.